Where do Kyoto citizen recommend to view Sakura that aren’t crowded?

 While most cherry blossoms (Somei Yoshino) bloom from the end of March to the beginning of April, the sakura in Enmado (Fugenzo) bloom later in the mid-April.
 Fugenzo is a old (even ancient) rare breed of Sakura.

-In fact, it was the type that was beloved by Ashikaga Yoshimitsu (1358-1408): the man who built Kinkakuji Temple.
+In fact, it was the type that was loved by Ashikaga Yoshimitsu (1358-1408): the man who built Kinkakuji Temple.

 One of the main differences between the Somei Yoshino and Fugenzo is that the Fugenzo has much more petals.